microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgShareListSubscription.md

 ```

 ### -ChangeType
-Required.
 Indicates the type of change in the subscribed resource that will raise a change notification.
 The supported values are: created, updated, deleted.
+Multiple values can be combined using a comma-separated list.
+Required.
-Multiple values can be combined using a comma-separated list.Note: Drive root item and list change notifications support only the updated changeType.
+Note: Drive root item and list change notifications support only the updated changeType.
 User and group change notifications support updated and deleted changeType.

 ```yaml